jefflau/jest-fetch-mock/README.md

 The conditional mock functions cause `jest-fetch-mock` to pass fetches through to the concrete fetch implementation conditionally.
 Calling `fetch.dontMock`, `fetch.doMock`, `fetch.doMockIf` or `fetch.dontMockIf` overrides the default behavior
-of mocking/not mocking all requests. `fetch.dontMockOnce`, `fetch.doMockOnce`, `fetch.mockOnceIf` and `fetch.dontMockOnceIf` only overrides the behavior
+of mocking/not mocking all requests. `fetch.dontMockOnce`, `fetch.doMockOnce`, `fetch.doMockOnceIf` and `fetch.dontMockOnceIf` only overrides the behavior
 for the next call to `fetch`, then returns to the default behavior (either mocking all requests or mocking the requests based on the last call to
 `fetch.dontMock`, `fetch.doMock`, `fetch.doMockIf` and `fetch.dontMockIf`).

 Calling `fetch.resetMocks()` will return to the default behavior of mocking all fetches with a text response of empty string.

 - `fetch.dontMock()` - Change the default behavior to not mock any fetches until `fetch.resetMocks()` or `fetch.doMock()` is called
-- `fetch.doMock()` - Reverses `fetch.dontMock()`.
+- `fetch.doMock(bodyOrFunction?, responseInit?)` - Reverses `fetch.dontMock()`.
 This is the default state after `fetch.resetMocks()`
 - `fetch.dontMockOnce()` - For the next fetch, do not mock then return to the default behavior for subsequent fetches.
 Can be chained.
-- `fetch.doMockOnce()` - For the next fetch, mock the response then return to the default behavior for subsequent fetches.
+- `fetch.doMockOnce(bodyOrFunction?, responseInit?)` - For the next fetch, mock the response then return to the default behavior for subsequent fetches.
 Can be chained.
-- `fetch.doMockIf(urlOrPredicate):fetch` - causes all fetches to be not be mocked unless they match the given string/RegExp/predicate
+- `fetch.doMockIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` - causes all fetches to be not be mocked unless they match the given string/RegExp/predicate
   (i.e. "only mock 'fetch' if the request is for the given URL otherwise, use the real fetch implementation")
-- `fetch.dontMockIf(urlOrPredicate):fetch` - causes all fetches to be mocked unless they match the given string/RegExp/predicate
+- `fetch.dontMockIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` - causes all fetches to be mocked unless they match the given string/RegExp/predicate
   (i.e. "don't mock 'fetch' if the request is for the given URL, otherwise mock the request")
-- `fetch.mockOnceIf(urlOrPredicate):fetch` - causes the next fetch to be mocked if it matches the given string/RegExp/predicate.
+- `fetch.doMockOnceIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` - causes the next fetch to be mocked if it matches the given string/RegExp/predicate.
 Can be chained.
   (i.e. "only mock 'fetch' if the next request is for the given URL otherwise, use the default behavior")
 - `fetch.dontMockOnceIf(urlOrPredicate):fetch` - causes the next fetch to be not be mocked if it matches the given string/RegExp/predicate.
 Can be chained.
   (i.e. "don't mock 'fetch' if the next request is for the given URL, otherwise use the default behavior")
 - `fetch.isMocking(input, init):boolean` - test utility function to see if the given url/request would be mocked.
   This is not a read only operation and any "MockOnce" will evaluate (and return to the default behavior)

-#### Simple Conditional Mocking examples
+For convenience, all the conditional mocking functions also accept optional parameters after the 1st parameter that call `mockResponse` or `mockResponseOnce` respectively.
+This allows you to conditionally mock a response in a single call.

 #### Conditional Mocking examples
 ```js

 describe('conditional mocking', () => {